If you had a game-loving tween between 2008 and 2012 or if you were one yourself, it’s a great time to declutter your old set of Bakugan toys.

 - Team building: The whole concept of the game is based on collecting a team of figures you use strategically to beat other players.
 You can only play each piece once per game.
 Some pieces can be combined to unlock new abilities and higher point values.
 This means the more Bakugan items you have, the more you’ll win, and having certain pieces or combinations helps you win.

-- Wear and tear: Shooting marbles is hard on the marbles.
+- Wear and tear: Hitting marbles is hard on the marbles.
 Bakugan are made of plastic.
 They have a lot of small joints and a hidden mechanism inside that pops them open when they touch a Gate Card.
 There are a lot of ways Bakugan can break, and fixing them isn’t easy (when they can be fixed at all).
 Patched-up Bakugan are fine to play with, but they don’t have any resale value.

 How Much Is Bakugan Worth?